Juliet Simmons

-Juliet Simmons (born January 22, 1995) is an American voice actress.
-She works at Sentai Filmworks for English dub productions.
-Her notable roles are Tenri Ayukawa in The World God Only Knows, Myucel Foaran in Outbreak Company, Jeanne Kaguya d'Arc in Nobunaga The Fool, Rei in Hamatora, Kurome in Akame ga Kill, Kurumu Ebisuzawa in School-Live!, Goshenite in Land of the Lustrous, Shizuku Kurogane in Chivalry of a Failed Knight, Chiyo Sakura in Monthly Girls' Nozaki-kun and Kasumi Toyama in BanG Dream!.
+Juliet Grace Simmons (born January 22, 1995), also known as JubyPhonic, is an American voice actress.
+She lends her voice in English dubs for Japanese anime series, films and video games.
+Her notable roles are Tenri Ayukawa in The World God Only Knows, Myucel Foaran in Outbreak Company, Jeanne Kaguya d'Arc in Nobunaga The Fool, Rei in Hamatora, Kurome in Akame ga Kill!, Kurumi Ebisuzawa in School-Live!, Goshenite in Land of the Lustrous, Shizuku Kurogane in Chivalry of a Failed Knight, Chiyo Sakura in Monthly Girls' Nozaki-kun and Kasumi Toyama in BanG Dream!.

 Career

 Simmons created her YouTube channel with the name “JubyPhonic”.
 She started off by singing covers of songs, most commonly Vocaloid and anime songs.
 She recorded covers, before becoming a voice actress.
 Simmons appeared in a podcast type livestream, and a tablet review.